How to Pitch Editors

 In the How to Pitch Editors Master Class we'll be opening up our folders of story pitches, email correspondences, and expensively framed acceptance letters.
 We'll talk about generating pitch ideas, building a portfolio, talking to editors, sending cold pitches, developing editorial relationships, and networking.
 This is a two-day jump start for new and mid-career freelancers.

 Ben Mauk is a full-time freelance writer.
-He writes feature articles, essays, and reportage for The New York Times Magazine, Harper's Magazine, Virginia Quarterly Review, The Guardian, The London Review of Books, The New Yorker online, Granta, and elsewhere.
+He writes feature articles and essays for The New York Times Magazine, Harper's Magazine, Virginia Quarterly Review, The Guardian, The London Review of Books, and The New Yorker online, among other publications.
 He is a grantee of the Pulitzer Center on Crisis Reporting and the Matthew Power Literary Reporting Award.
-He has received awards, honors, or citations from the American Society of Magazine Editors, the Western Writers of America, and the Overseas Press Club of America.
+He has received accolades from the Western Writers of America, and the Overseas Press Club of America, and was a finalist in feature writing for the 2018 National Magazine Award.

 This class is in English.